 Microbial-derived Fibres are Proving to be a Sustainable Game Changer

 In recent years, a number of industries have seen a fundamental transition towards more sustainable and environmentally friendly practices.
 As customers grow more aware of the environmental effect of their decisions, the need for new solutions has increased dramatically.
 Among these options, microbial-derived fibre is a game changer.
 Consumers who are concerned about their health are actively seeking foods and substances that provide functional health advantages.
 In addition, natural microbial-derived fibres, such as those obtained from plants, are typically high in vitamins, minerals, and antioxidants.
-This nutritional content boosts their attractiveness and aligns with customer desire for foods that promote overall health and well-being.
+This nutritional content boosts their attractiveness and aligns with customer desire for foods that promote overall health and well-being, contributing to the pea fiber market.

 Additionally, the demand for clean-label and natural food products has indeed been on the rise as consumers become more conscious of their health and wellness.
 In line with this trend, natural microbial-derived fibres obtained from fruits, and vegetables are gaining attention due to their perceived wholesomeness and minimal processing.
 This novel material not only lowers dependency on non-renewable resources, but it also has exceptional features such as great strength and durability.
-As a result, microbial-derived fibres can also be utilised in other applications such as packaging materials and the textile industry.
+As a result, microbial-derived fibres can also be utilised in other applications such as packaging materials and the textile industry, reflecting emerging basalt fiber applications.

 Mechanical Properties of Microbial-derived Fibre is Boosting its Demand in F&B and Healthcare Sector